Cancel

 Security Information and Event Management (SIEM)

 Graylog Security is ranked 34th in Security Information and Event Management (SIEM) with 2 reviews while Wazuh is ranked 3rd in Security Information and Event Management (SIEM) with 38 reviews.
 Graylog Security is rated 8.6, while Wazuh is rated 7.4.
-The top reviewer of Graylog Security writes "Helps to collect logs and pricing is cheap ".
+The top reviewer of Graylog Security writes "Aggregates logs in one place and helps to review data points".
 On the other hand, the top reviewer of Wazuh writes "It integrates seamlessly with AWS cloud-native services".
-Graylog Security is most compared with Microsoft Defender XDR, whereas Wazuh is most compared with Elastic Security, Security Onion, Splunk Enterprise Security, AlienVault OSSIM and CrowdStrike Falcon.
+Graylog Security is most compared with Microsoft Defender XDR, whereas Wazuh is most compared with Elastic Security, Security Onion, AlienVault OSSIM, Splunk Enterprise Security and Graylog.

 See our list of best Security Information and Event Management (SIEM) vendors.